think-cell/wg21/P2881-generator-for.md

 co_yield<sink> value;
 ```

-However, re-using `co_yield` in that way might result in parsing ambiguities with regular coroutine `co_yield`, so that paticular syntax might be infeasible.
+However, re-using `co_yield` in that way might result in parsing ambiguities with regular coroutine `co_yield`, so that particular syntax might be unfeasible.

-The pattern here of "check if result is an error and forward it with an early return if necessary" is error propagation,
-so it can be solved using the error propagation operator from [@P2561R1]: `sink(value)??`.
-However, `??` alone will not support the type translation to `std::control_flow`, so if that option is taken, it needs to be `std::control_flow::invoke(sink, value)??` or some similar helper function.

 ## `std::ranges` support (future paper)

 If there is interest in the feature, a separate paper will add support for generator ranges to the standard library.
-This includes concept machinery, turning views into generator ranges where appropriate for better iteration performance, and adding support for generator ranges to single-loop range algorithms like `std::ranges::for_each`, `std::ranges::copy`, or `std::ranges::fold_left` (plus variants and fold-like algorithms like `std::ranges::any_of`).
+This includes concepts for generator ranges, turning views into generator ranges for better iteration performance, and adding support for generator ranges to single-loop range algorithms like `std::ranges::for_each`, `std::ranges::copy`, or `std::ranges::fold_left` (plus variants and fold-like algorithms like `std::ranges::any_of`).

 # Open questions